 Gabe popped his head around the door and shot me a tight-lipped smile.
-“Alpha White has asked me to let you know that he’s made the necessary arrangements just like you suggested and he should be here in approximately two hours.”
+“Alpha White has asked me to let you know that he’s made the necessary arrangements, just like you suggested, and he should be here in approximately two hours.”

 “Thank you, Gabriel.”
 Dad gave a sharp nod before turning to me with warmth in his eyes.
 “Why don’t you go get freshened up.
-You’ll want to look your best when you bring home your mate won’t you?”
+You’ll want to look your best when you bring home your mate, won’t you?”

 “You mean it?
 We can bring him home?”
 My heart raced like a galloping horse.
 Dad usually came good on his promises.
 It gave me a shred of hope to hang on to.

 Gabe winked at me as he was leaving.
 He’d obviously pulled some strings on my behalf.
 I liked him way better than Reed.
 It looked as if they would be seeing a lot more of each other now that Mom and Dad were back together.
+Sparks might fly.

-Just as I was about to slump away and go grab a bath, Dad called out.
-“Oh, and you’ll both need to have a press interview.
-You know, to smooth things over.
+Just as I was about to slump away and go grab a bath, Dad called out, “Oh, and you’ll both need to have a press interview.
+You know?
+To smooth things over.
 You better explain to him that he’ll be in the public eye from now on.
 I hope he’s not camera shy?”

 Axel + no filter + paparazzi = Oh shit!

-“Nah Dad, he’s definitely not camera shy.”
-I chuckled.
+“Nah Dad, he’s definitely not camera-shy,” I chuckled.

 I opened my eyes as I lay there enjoying the soak, looking around the stylish bathroom that had floor to ceiling stone effect tiles and missing that stupid frog shower curtain back at Axel's cabin.

-Once I finished my bath I felt refreshed and more like myself again.
-Each house we owned was always stocked full of essentials so everything I needed was already at hand: hair products, make-up, clothes.
+Once I finished my bath, I felt refreshed and more like myself again.
+Each house we owned was always stocked full of essentials, so everything I needed was already at hand: hair products, make-up, clothes.

-I chose a black, Christian Dior dress and matching shoes with a golden heel.
+I chose a black Christian Dior dress and matching shoes with a golden heel.
 I styled my hair poker straight and applied tasteful make-up.
 I’d forgotten just how long it took to make an effort.
 Getting ready really was a chore.
 I was so glad I’d found someone who appreciated me in sweatpants and a ponytail.
 Just as I was spraying on some perfume Gabe started yelling from the bottom of the stairs for me to hurry my ass along.

-“Mrs. Thorne, your husband's lawyer has arrived.”
-Gabe’s husky voice called out in a sing-song way.
+“Mrs. Thorne, your husband's lawyer has arrived,” Gabe’s husky voice called out in a sing-song way.

 “Thank God.
 It’s about time this Alec guy showed up, it’s been hours.
-He better be good. that’s all I’m saying.”
+He better be good, that’s all I’m saying.”

 “Urgh!
 They’re keeping him in here?
-In this rat infested hell hole!”
+In this rat-infested hell hole!”
 I exclaimed as we pulled up outside a shabby looking county jail.
 “This is nothing that a wrecking ball won’t improve.
-Let’s just get him out if here, he’s probably going out of his mind by now.”
+Let’s just get him out if here; he’s probably going out of his mind by now.”
 I scrunched my nose in disgust.

 I stepped onto the littered sidewalk and glanced left to right and shuddered.
-I fumbled around in my purse, taking a silk handkerchief out to use to cover my mouth with before stepping through the threshold into the pits of hell.
+I fumbled around in my purse, taking a silk handkerchief out to use to cover my mouth with before stepping through the threshold into the pits of Hell.

 “Let me handle things.
-You stay here with Gabriel, and for God's sake...don’t touch anything.”
-Dad warned.
+You stay here with Gabriel, and for God's sake, don’t touch anything,” Dad warned.

 Not that he needed to tell me twice.
 I didn’t care that I looked like some freakish germaphobe.
 The place ought to be shut down by the health inspectors.
-There were rats running around outside amongst the trash for god's sake.
+There were rats running around outside amongst the trash for God's sake.
 I could practically feel the grime in the air it was that thick.

-While Dad went over to the reception desk to ask to speak to someone.
+While Dad walked over to the reception desk to ask to speak to someone.
 I stayed close to Gabe, pressing my handkerchief over my face like a surgical mask.
 It was a pity it didn’t block out the smell.
 The whole place smelled like old sweat, gym socks, and stale tobacco.
 It was gross.
 Even Gabe wore a repulsed grimace as he struggled to maintain a steady breathing pattern.
 Maybe this was a shifter thing, the heightened sense of smell.
 Nobody else seemed phased.
 I dunno, maybe they were just used to it.